As an Amazon Associate I earn from qualifying purchases. This post contains affiliate links.

 UPDATE: Since first publishing this post on 9/26/2019 my opinion of this service has changed.
 I will continue to leave the post up and other authors can try the service if they like, but I no longer use them.

 I’m not saying this is a bad service.
 It is just no longer financially viable to pay more for marketing than I receive in sales.
+The email list is still a great way to receive free or discounted books from Amazon.
+Below is my original post.

 I love Book Raid.
 If a self-published author doesn’t have a whole lot of money for advertising and has a kind of niche-subject book which doesn’t get a whole lot of sales, Book Raid is a great option to get a little bit of sales lift.
 This service only advertises discounted books and only charges for people who click the advertisement which has been sent out in their targeted email newsletter.
 What this means is that you will not be charged for all the people who deleted the newsletter unopened or who chose someone else book to look at instead.
 And, the people looking at your book are going to be interested in the genre of the book you are advertising.